Adam Lambert: 2012–2013: Trespassing

 Trespassing was released on May 15, 2012, to positive reviews.
 On May 23, the album debuted at number one on the Billboard 200 chart, selling 77,000 copies. and at number three in United Kingdom's midweek chart.
 His second single "Never Close Our Eyes", written by Bruno Mars and produced by Dr. Luke, was released digitally on April 17, to positive reviews.
-Lambert returned to American Idol for his third consecutive year on the results show that preceded Idol's final week.
+Lambert returned to American Idol for his third consecutive year on the results show that preceded eleventh season's finale week.
 The performance of May 17 of "Never Close Our Eyes" was touted for its vibrant energy and dazzle, as well as for the powerhouse vocals that had become his signature.

 Throughout the spring and summer of 2012, Lambert performed across Europe, North America, Asia and Australia, appearing in festivals, on radio and television, and in concert, including one of several headlining spots at Summer Sonic Festival 2012.
-In September, he appeared on the finale of The Voice of China, the country's most popular program.

-Lambert joined Queen for a six concert date collaboration, kicking off with a two-hour extravaganza under the auspices of the UEFA in Kyiv on June 30, the eve of the Euro 2012 Football Championship.
+In September, he appeared on the first season finale of The Voice of China, the country's most popular program.
+Lambert joined Queen for a six concert date collaboration tour, kicking off with a two-hour extravaganza under the auspices of the UEFA in Kyiv on June 30, the eve of the Euro 2012 Football Championship.
 Viewed live by hundreds of thousands in Ukraine's main square, the performance was touted for the strength of Lambert's showmanship, vocal excellence and interpretative skill, which confidently balanced old and new.
-Almost uniformly, reviews noted Lambert's vocals, his "sizzle" and "electrifying" presence; along with the synergy of the collaboration, which Brian May called "organic".
+Almost uniformly, reviews noted Lambert's vocals, his "sizzle" and "electrifying" presence; along with the synergy of the collaboration, which Queen guitarist Brian May called "organic".

 Lambert's third single, "Trespassing", was released as part of an eight track EP of remixes that included a radio edit of the original song.
 Entitled Trespassing Remixes, it became available to radio and digital outlets in October, with hard copies sold from his official website only.
 "Trespassing" debuted at number one on the Billboard Hot Dance Singles Sales chart, giving Lambert his tenth number one Billboard entry.
 On October 23, Lambert acted and performed two songs from Trespassing in the Halloween special of the television series Pretty Little Liars.